Plural Questioning and Discovery Help

 Before you go looking for resources, it's important that you understand how major a change in your life it is to create an entirely new person.
 You're going to share your brain and the rest of your life with the person you create, and you won't be able to take a break from that; they'll always be there in your brain in some capacity once they're solidified.
 They will be privy to even your most private moments, and you to theirs (and yes, that includes the bathroom).
 It's not entirely unlike having a child in terms of how seriously this decision should be taken.

 You're undertaking this with the intention of rewiring your brain and building someone from the ground up, and it's your responsibility to teach this person about the world and treat them with respect for all the years to come.
 They're going to think, have feelings, have their own opinions, and live as their own person.
 Take a moment and really, truly think about why you want to share your head with someone else, especially if you haven't done so before.
 What's your motivation for doing so, and is it good enough of a reason to pursue a serious and lasting life change?
+Would that reason be distressing or harmful to the person you create, should you decide to follow through?

 Being plural can involve a lot of compromise, teamwork, and collaboration, and it won't magically fix your problems or let you foist them off onto someone else.
 You'll be in this together.
 Will you be able to balance your own needs and wants with a headmate's?
 Are you willing to find compromises and work through disagreements if you ever have conflicting opinions?
 Are you willing to support them in their own endeavors and let them pursue their dreams as well as yours?